outde-xyz/website/content/Discussions/2020-04-24_graf_regularregex.md

 The literature is full of claims of the form "proposal X cannot account for phenomenon Y".
 And very often, that's not true, just like it isn't true that you can't use regular expressions to calculate a shortest path.
 For instance, you don't need copy movement to produce pronounced copies, but oh boy will the grammar look weird.
-What these claims actually means is "proposal X cannot elegantly account for phenomenon Y".
+What these claims actually mean is "proposal X cannot elegantly account for phenomenon Y".
 And that's a big difference.

 Elegance is a tricky criterion.